 Organic impurities are often free radicals from by-products, intermediates, or degradation products.
 Inorganic impurities include transition metals, reagents, and ligands.

-Various methods are used to isolate and characterize impurities in pharmaceuticals, such as, capillary electrophoresis, electron paramagnetic resonance, gas–liquid chromatography, gravimetric analysis, high performance liquid chromatography, solid-phase extraction methods, liquid–liquid extraction method, Ultraviolet Spectrometry, infrared spectroscopy, supercritical fluid extraction column chromatography, mass spectrometry, Nuclear magnetic resonance (NMR) spectroscopy, and RAMAN spectroscopy.
+Various methods are used to isolate and characterize impurities in pharmaceuticals, such as capillary electrophoresis, electron paramagnetic resonance, gas-liquid chromatography, gravimetric analysis, high-performance liquid chromatography, solid-phase extraction methods, liquid-liquid extraction method, Ultraviolet Spectrometry, infrared spectroscopy, supercritical fluid extraction column chromatography, mass spectrometry, Nuclear magnetic resonance (NMR) spectroscopy, and RAMAN spectroscopy.
 Among all hyphenated techniques, the most exploited techniques for impurity profiling of drugs are Liquid Chromatography (LC)-Mass Spectroscopy (MS), LC-NMR, LC-NMR-MS, GC-MS, and LC-MS.

-Identification of impurities is done by variety of Chromatographic and Spectroscopic techniques, either alone or in combination with other techniques.
-Electron Paramagnetic Resonance (EPR) spectroscopy is the only technique for the direct and non-invasive detection, identification and quantification of paramagnetic impurities (organic free radicals and transition metals).
+Identification of impurities is done by a variety of Chromatographic and Spectroscopic techniques, either alone or in combination with other techniques.
+Electron Paramagnetic Resonance (EPR) spectroscopy is the only technique for the direct and non-invasive detection, identification, and quantification of paramagnetic impurities (organic free radicals and transition metals).
 EPR is able to detect traces of impurities down to parts per billion levels.
 This reveals the need and scope of impurity profiling of drugs in pharmaceutical research.